tlcowling/confmake/README.md

 ## Tasks to do and improvement ideas

-- ~~error message when config contains env variable that doesnt exist~~
+- ~~error message when config contains env variable that doesnt exist~~ Version 0.0.2
-- ~~acceptance tests~~
-- Read config from properties file
+- ~~Read config from properties file~~ Version 0.0.4
 - verbose command
 - summary of what will change?  dry-run maybe?
 - diff on what has changed in a config if overwriting?
 - test command.rb
-- document...